 I swallowed pea sized chunks with water three times a day for a week.
 Thankfully, they had no taste and went down smoothly.
 After the first week, I took 2 placenta capsules three times a day for about 2 weeks.

-- I experienced the, “baby blues”.
-However, it was not as intense as what I remembered it to be.
+- I experienced the baby blues, however it was not as intense as I remembered it to be.

 Overall, I feel as though I had an easier time adjusting to my newly non-pregnant state than with previous births.
-I wish that I could, “prove” or, “disprove” that consuming my placenta had something to do with that.
+I wish that I could prove or disprove that consuming my placenta had something to do with that.
 For now, I will continue to gather data and experiences from other moms in an attempt to try to put solve this puzzle.
-I am thankful that I consumed my placenta and I plan on doing it with all future children.